JDenzel-UHH/CIDL/README.md

 All processed data are stored on the University of Hamburg’s
 *object and long-term storage (LZS)*, an S3-compatible infrastructure.

-The storage layout separates simulations, ground truth, and metadata:
+The storage separates simulations, ground truth, and metadata:

 - **Simulations:** merged, column-consistent Parquet files (one file per simulation)
 - **Ground truth:** Parquet files indexed identically to simulations